tbroderick/Nomon/README.md

 ====================
 **IOError: [Errno13] Permission denied**

-You have Nomon installed in the Program Files directory.
+Check that you are not using an old version of Nomon (version 2 or earlier).
+If this is the case--and you wish to install an older version--make sure you have not installed Nomon in the Program Files directory.
 You can resolve this issue permanently by reinstalling Nomon in a different dirctory (such as C:\Nomon), or you can run Nomon as Administrator (see instructions on how to do this in "Running Nomon").
 ====================
-How to Use Nomon
+How to Use Nomon:
+[This same video](https://youtu.be/fv-WvW0JktE) also has instructions for using Nomon.